micahwoods/2016_mlsn_paper/README.md

 ### The manuscript

 Running the `mlsn_manuscript.Rnw` file produces the paper.
-This is published at Peerj Preprints https://peerj.com/preprints/2144/ where you can view or download the `pdf` and leave feedback.
+This is published at PeerJ Preprints https://peerj.com/preprints/2144/ where you can view or download the `pdf` and leave feedback.

 ### Data and code